miangelisse-ux/kairoslive/architecture.md

 ## 🚀 Summary ✨

-Kairos Live is a **cloud-native real-time SaaS system** built for perfectly synchronized live experiences.
+Kairos Live is a pre-launch, cloud-ready SaaS architecture designed for real-time church service orchestration.

 It demonstrates real-world system design: